How to Convert ABSA Bank Statement to Excel or CSV

 Check for common statement-conversion problems:

 Fix those issues before you start formulas, pivots, or accounting imports.
 Cleaning structure first is faster than troubleshooting broken reconciliation later.
-For a second bank-specific example of the same native-download-versus-conversion split, how another bank-specific statement-to-Excel workflow handles native downloads versus PDF conversion is a useful comparison point.
+For South African comparisons, see the Standard Bank statement conversion workflow or the Nedbank statement conversion workflow.

 A specialist workflow is helpful here because bank statements are a supported document type in Invoice Data Extraction, including native PDFs and scanned PDFs.
 You upload the statement, provide extraction instructions, and download the output as Excel, CSV, or JSON.